-The Department for Natural Resources and Environment of the Regional Governments of Cajamarca and Pasco are also interested in DAMSAT although mining and water dams are not in their areas of responsibility.
-National, state and province emergency response agencies are also involved in the project as they are interested in the Emergency Planning Module of DAMSAT.
+The Department for Natural Resources and Environment of the Regional Governments of Cajamarca and Pasco were also interested in DAMSAT although mining and water dams are not in their areas of responsibility.
+National, state and province emergency response agencies were also interested in the project because of he Emergency Planning Module of DAMSAT.

-In addition, CONIDA (Peruvian Space Agency) and CEVAN (the Amazonic and National Monitoring Centre) are institutions involved in the generation and assessment of Earth Observation information for the Peruvian government institutions and therefore, they are key institutions involved in the DAMSAT project that can have an important role in the sustainability of the project.
-The project has already identified their willingness to own the platform themselves at the end of the project and has signed an Agreement with CONIDA.
+In addition, CONIDA (Peruvian Space Agency) and CEVAN (the Amazonia and National Monitoring Centre), institutions involved in the generation and assessment of Earth Observation information for the Peruvian government, were also involved in the DAMSAT project as they could provide an important role in the sustainability of the project.